-■ Local board funding is approved through the council's budget-setting process.
+Local board funding is approved through the council's budget-setting process.
 This involves the council's Governing Body adopting a 10-year budget (long-term plan) every three years and an annual budget every year.
 Local board agreements, in which the local board and the governing body agree the local board budget for each year, make up part of the annual budget.

-The council's budget-setting process involves allocating funding gathered through revenue sources such as rates and user charges.
+The council's budget-setting process involves allocating funding gathered through revenue sources such a s rates and user charges.
 It also involves setting levels of service for council activities and corresponding performance targets.

-The financial and levels of service statements in this plan are based on the information included in the 10year Budget 2021-2031 and updated through subsequent annual budgets.
-Updated financial information and levels of service will be adopted as part of the 10-year Budget 2024-2034 which is due to be adopted in June 2024.
-The 10-year Budget will be informed by the local board plans and may impact the initiatives in this local board plan.
+The financial and levels of service statements in this plan are based on the information included in the 10year Budget 2021-2031 and updated through subsequent annual plans.
+Updated financial information and levels of service will be adopted as part of the long-term plan which is due to be adopted in June 2024.
+The 10-year Budget 2024-2034 will be informed by the local board plans and may impact the initiatives in this local board plan.

-Kaupapa ā-rohe me ngā paerewa ā-mahi

-Local activities and levels of service

-The current 10-year Budget 2021-2031 outlines local board responsibilities, provided for directly in legislation or allocated to boards, are summarised into local activities and levels of service statements.
+Kaupapa ā-rohe me ngā paerewa ā-mahi Local activities and levels of service The current 10-year Budget 2021-2031 outlines local board responsibilities, provided for directly in legislation or allocated to boards, are summarised into local activities and levels of service statements.
 These are described in the table below.

-More information regarding the most recent levels of services, including performance measures and performance targets, can be found in the Whau Local Board Agreement 2023/2024 and in the 10-year Budget 2021-2031 (Vol 2 section 2.6).
+More information regarding levels of services, including performance measures and performance targets, can be found in the Whau Local Board Agreement 2023/2024 and in the 10-year Budget 2021-2031 (Vol 2 section 2.6)..
 This is available on the council website.

-The levels of services and performance measures for local activities will be reviewed as part of the 10-year budget 2024-2034 and targets reviewed subsequent annual budgets.

-Local Activities

-Local Community Services

-We support strong, diverse, and vibrant communities through libraries and literacy, arts and culture, parks, sport and recreation, and events delivered by a mix of council services, community group partnerships and volunteers.

-Level of service statements

-We provide safe, reliable, and accessible social infrastructure for Aucklanders that contributes to placemaking and thriving communities.

-Utilising the Empowered Communities Approach, we support Aucklanders to create thriving, connected and inclusive communities.

-We provide safe and accessible parks, reserves, beaches, recreation programmes, opportunities and facilitates to get Aucklanders more active, more often.

-We showcase Auckland's Māori identity and vibrant Māori culture.

-We fund, enable, and deliver services, programmes, and facilities (art facilities, community centres, hire venues, and libraries) that enhance identity, connect people, and support Aucklanders to participate in community and civic life.

-Local Planning and Development

-We support local town centres and communities to thrive by developing town centre plans and development, supporting Business Improvement Districts (BIDs), heritage plans and initiatives.

-We help attract investment, businesses, and a skilled workforce to Auckland.

-Local Environmental Management

-We support healthy ecosystems and sustainability through local board-funded initiatives such as planting, pest control, stream and water quality enhancements, healthy homes, and waste minimisation projects.

-We work with Aucklanders to manage the natural environment and enable low carbon lifestyles to build resilience to the effects of climate change.
+Local Activities Level of service statements Local Community Services We support strong, diverse, and vibrant communities through libraries and literacy, arts and culture, parks, sport Provide safe, reliable, and accessible social infrastructure for Aucklanders that contributes to placemaking and thriving communities and recreation, and events delivered by a mix of council services, community group partnerships and volunteers Utilising the Empowered Communities Approach, we support Aucklanders to create thriving, connected and inclusive communities We provide safe and accessible parks, reserves, beaches, recreation programmes, opportunities and facilitates to get Aucklanders more active, more often We showcase Auckland's Māori identity and vibrant Māori culture We fund, enable, and deliver services, programmes, and facilities (art facilities, community centres, hire venues, and libraries) that enhance identity, connect people, and support Aucklanders to participate in community and civic life Local Planning and Development We support local town centres and communities to thrive by developing town centre plans and development, supporting Business Improvement Districts (BIDs), heritage plans and initiatives We help attract investment, businesses and a skilled workforce to Auckland Local Environmental Management We support healthy ecosystems and sustainability through local board- funded initiatives such as planting, pest control, stream and water quality enhancements, healthy homes, and waste minimisation projects.
+We work with Aucklanders to manage the natural environment and enable low carbon lifestyles to build resilience to the effects of climate change